Posted on 1 January 2020

 The Garden Philosophers

-Around the year 300 BC, Epicurus founded a school of philosophy in Athens.
-His followers were called Epicureans.
+Around the year 300 BC, Epicurus founded a school of philosophy in Athens and his followers were called Epicureans.
 He developed the pleasure ethic of Aristippus and combined it with the atom theory of Democritus.

 It is said that the Epicureans lived in a garden.
 They were therefore known as the Garden Philosophers.
 Above the entrance to this garden there is said to have hung a notice saying: